How do you usually receive payment from overseas?

 Payoneer vs. PayPal: Which service is best?

 I started using PayPal in 2008 & Payoneer in 2013.
-Since then, I have been consistently using both services to receive payment from the U.S., Europe, and many other parts of the world.
+Since then, I have consistently used both services to receive payment from the U.S., Europe, and many other parts of the world.
 Both services are reliable, excellent, and offer a great customer experience.

-However, it would be wrong to call both services the same because they work very differently.
+However, calling both services the same would be wrong because they work very differently.

 How does PayPal work?